atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 4 - Weeks 7-14/team 1 Jonas Salk/README.md

 ### 2. **Color-Coding and Patterns**
 - **Grouping Variables**: By color-coding data points, you can observe how different categories distribute across the visualization.
 - **Identifying Trends**: Patterns in color distribution can reveal relationships between immunological features and clinical outcomes.

-### 3. **Analyzing Outliers**
-- **Outlier Detection**: Data points that are isolated from clusters may represent unique cases or anomalies in the dataset.
-- **Investigate Further**: Outliers should be examined to determine if they are due to data errors or represent significant biological variations.

 ---